cnag-aat/assembly_pipeline/README.md

 ``filtlong --min_length {params.minlen} --min_mean_q {params.min_mean_q} {params.opts} {input.reads} | pigz -p {threads} -c > {output.outreads}``

-- **Build meryldb** (with processed 10X reads or illumina reads): it uses the merqury conda environment specified in the configfile.
-It takes as argument the `--mery-k` value that needs to be estimated first for the genime size.
+- **Build meryldb**: it uses the merqury conda environment specified in the configfile.
+It takes as argument the `--mery-k` value that needs to be estimated first for the genome size.
+It can run either on the illumina reads, the ont reads or both, default behaviour is both.

 ``meryl k={params.kmer} count output {output.out_dir} {input.fastq}``